We warmly invite you to join us on the Lord’s Day at CCRPC, as we gather together to worship the Triune God.

 PM Service: 2:00PM

-- All that was said concerning the morning service applies here as well.
+1. All that was said concerning the morning service applies here as well.
 Our understanding of the Sabbath Day is greatly promoted by holding two worship services on the Lord’s Day, and as one Preacher said it, “It is the Lord’s Day, not the Lord’s hour.”
-This brief but memorable quip helps us to remember that the Bible speaks of one whole day in seven as a Sabbath unto the Lord.
+This brief but memorable saying helps us to remember that the Bible speaks of one whole day in seven as a Sabbath of rest, a holy day, unto the Lord.

 Catechism: This is simply a way to learn Bible truth by question and answer format.
 Our Church’s secondary standards include the Westminster Larger and Shorter Catechisms, both of which teach sound Bible doctrine.

-- Some others not in the memory class usually gather in the kitchen and lounge area of the church catching up, encouraging one another, snacking, etc.
+2. Some others not in the Scripture and catechism memory class usually gather in the kitchen and lounge area of the church catching up, encouraging one another, snacking, etc.

 Evening:

-- Some also go to the pastor’s home, spend time having refreshments, sabbath conversation, and sometimes going over sections of the Confession of Faith together.
+2. Some also go to the pastor or other members’ homes, spend time having refreshments, sabbath conversation, and sometimes reading over and discussing sections of the Confession of Faith together.

 Generally:

-- We partake of the Lord’s Supper weekly, seated at a table in the front of the Sanctuary, following the pattern our Lord used.
+2. We partake of the Lord’s Supper weekly, seated at a table in the front of the Sanctuary, following the pattern our Lord used.
+We receive visitors to our Church to the Lord Supper if they are members in good standing of other confessionally reformed Churches.
+Please contact the Pastor prior to your visit.

 * If you are a member in good standing of a Confessional, Reformed Church, and desire to commune with us at the Lord’s Table, please contact the Pastor prior to the morning worship service.